4ntoine/libadblockplus-android/README.md

     ./gradlew assemble

-This will generate *.aar in 'libadblockplus-android-settings/build/outputs/aar' directory.
+This will generate *.aar in the 'libadblockplus-android-settings/build/outputs/aar' directory.

 ## WebView Application